-Asparagus is a hardy, perennial crop that serves as a wonderful addition to formal kitchen gardens, as well as permaculture food forests.
+Asparagus is a hardy, perennial crop that serves as a wonderful addition to formal kitchen gardens as well as permaculture food forests.
 Once plants have become established, gardeners can expect yearly crops of tender asparagus shoots.
 The introduction of new cultivars has made the process of growing and caring for these plants easier than ever before.
-But can you grow asparagus in a pot?
+Can you grow asparagus in a pot though?
 Read on to learn more about container grown asparagus plants.

 Potted Asparagus Plants